truenas/documentation/content/SCALE/Shares/_index.md

 {{< expand "NFSv4 Filesystem ACL" "v" >}}
 ![DatasetACLEditNFSv4](/images/SCALE/DatasetACLEditNFSv4.png "NFSv4 Dataset Permissions Options")

-The filesystem ACL defines the user accounts or groups that own or have specific [permissions]({{< relref "PermissionsSCALE.md" >}}) to the dataset that is being shared.
+The filesystem ACL defines the user accounts or groups that own or have specific [permissions]({{< relref "PermissionsSCALE.md" >}}) to the shared dataset.
-The *User* and *Group* values show which accounts "own", or have full permissions to the dataset.
+The *User* and *Group* values show which accounts "own" or have full permissions to the dataset.
 Change the default settings to your preferred primary account and group and set the *Apply permissions recursively* check box before saving any changes.

 #### ACL Presets